Festest/nicehash-mobile-dev-test/README.md

 *Note: I've included the test files used together with the app, and also a screen recording of the app's behaviour to the tests below.*

+*PS: I was selected but did not take the job offer.*

 ## Answer Test 1:
 The accumulator is 1087